alberto-campos/Hw2-ToDoList/README.md

 ## Features
     A user may add a new to do item inline
     A user may edit a to do item inline
-    A user may delete a to do item
+    A user may delete a to do item (using swipe)
-    A user may rearrange the order of to do items
-    To Do items are immediately saved after being edited Saved To Do items are loaded on launch
+    A user may rearrange the order of to do items (clicking Edit) To Do items are immediately saved after being edited Saved To Do items are loaded on launch
     Allow to do items to span multiple lines.
 Table rows should grow and shrink as appropriate.